Iran's coronavirus death toll jumps to 54, with 978 infected

-DUBAI (Reuters) - Iran’s death toll from the new coronavirus has reached 54, Health Ministry spokesman Kianush Jahanpur told state TV, adding that the number of people infected had reached 978.
+DUBAI (Reuters) - Iran’s death toll from the new coronavirus has reached 54, Health Ministry spokesman told state TV, adding that the number of people infected had reached 978.

 Iran has had the highest number of deaths from the coronavirus outside of China, where the outbreak originated, and several countries in the region have reported infections among people who traveled to the Islamic Republic.

 “There were 385 new cases of infected people in the last 24 hours, increasing the total number to 978.
-The death toll is 54,” Jahanpur said, calling on Iranians to avoid any unnecessary trips and stay at home.
+The death toll is 54,” spokesman Kianush Jahanpur said, calling on Iranians to avoid any unnecessary trips and stay at home.

-On Saturday the death toll was put at 43, with 593 infected.

-Some neighboring countries have closed their borders with Iran and several countries have stopped flights.
+Some neighboring countries have closed their borders with several countries stopping flights.

 Iran will put together approximately 300,000 teams, starting on Tuesday, to perform door-to-door coronavirus screening, Health Minister Saeed Namaki said on state TV on Sunday.